benmvp/slides/md/2015-es6-nodevember.md

 - The first issue is the separate declarations from assignments
 - Ideally we'd move the declarations to after we default `options`
   - But we need to keep `var` declarations on top to be safe from `var` hoisting
+  - The JS interpreter essentially moves all `var` declarations to the top of the function
 - What we need is for a variable declaration that does __not__ hoist
 - There's an ES6 feature for that!